WeblateOrg/weblate/docs/admin/projects.rst

 even if the person can not perform any changes in the component.
 This makes it easier to keep translation consistency within the project.

-Enable this in case you want to grant access to this component explicitely - the project level permissions will not apply and you will have to specify component or component list level permission in order to grant access.
+Enable this in case you want to grant access to this component explicitly - the project level permissions will not apply and you will have to specify component or component list level permission in order to grant access.